What Does This Make Possible? The Question To Ask After Attending a Conference

 When you Ask What Does This Make Possibile You Lead with Intention

-If you start asking “What does this make possible?” after every stage, project, or opportunity, you’ll notice a shift:
+If you start asking “What does this make possible?” after a big event, you start to see:

 During the session, we practiced seeing everyday objects in new ways.
 Creativity opens the door to strategy, and strategy opens the door to possibility.

-You’ll stop leaving events inspired but unsure—and start feeling confident that you can capitalize on what you’ve learned.
+You’ll start leaving events confident that you can capitalize on what you’ve learned.

 Because the truth is, the mic won’t always be handed to you.